 Now the virus needs these proteins to make a new virus.
 For this proviral DNA has different genes which will make these proteins after expression.

-As already discussed the transcription factor when activates the promotor region of proviral DNA, the genes are activated.
+As already discussed the transcription factor activates the promotor region of proviral DNA, and the genes are activated.

-There is a gene called the GAG gene which after activation transcribe mRNA.
+There is a gene called the GAG gene which after activation transcribes mRNA.
 The mRNA then synthesizes a non-functional polyprotein chain.